cdecompilador/amargo/README.md

 - ❌ Support tests<br>
 - ❌ Support C++<br>
 - ❌ Maybe external dependencies? (using vcpkg or a custom dependency system)<br>
+- ❌ The path of the project isn't the the project's name (example : "/a/b/c" -> "c")

 ## Contribution
 Please help me, through the code there are a lot of TODOs if you wanna help, but please comment a lot what you do and don't be afraid of creating new TODOs.